The History Of Jazz At The Lake

 The Jazz At The Lake Festival Society is made up of like-minded community spirited individuals from civic, business, and artistic enterprises that saw the need and the unique opportunity to create a jazz festival that would offer live music in a beautiful setting, and in so doing, positively add to the cultural landscape of central Alberta.

-We started with $5,000 and a handful of events over a decade ago.
-We now have 4 days with two dozen plus performances and a five figure budget.
+We started with $5,000 and a handful of events in 2003.
+We now have 3 days with a dozen plus performances and a five figure budget.
 The astounding success of this festival is due in great part to the volunteers, the expertise of the board members and the knowledge and the contacts of the festival producers.
 We are fortunate enough to have producers who are working international musicians that continue to perform on both sides of the stage.
 The support of our community includes the Town, local and regional businesses and provincial arts funding agencies.
 The combination of all the above components has proved the necessary impetus to bring the Jazz At The Lake Festival to critical mass.